 Regardless of what our medical system tells you, you are not a robot.
 You’re allowed to question your decisions in life, just like everyone else.
 So, let yourself explore and be kind to yourself along the way.
 It will inevitably open up a floodgate of other questions:

-“will I be throwing all my training away?” “how will I make money?” “what will my friends and family think?” “do I even like medicine?” “how do I quit residency?”
+“will I be throwing all my training away?” “how will I make money?” “what will my friends and family think?” “do I even like medicine?” “how would quitting even work?”

 This may seem overwhelming or even impossible to tackle.
 But it isn’t.
 Take a deep breath and read the following two points that I think will provide some perspective: